Pelorus Mail Boat – Marlborough Sounds

 Brief history of the Pelorus Mail Boat

 Mail was first delivered to the Marlborough Sounds by Government Steamer in 1912.
 The Steamer put the mail ashore at various small Post Offices throughout the area and the residents had to row to these points to pick their mail up.

-In 1925 the Government decided to put the Service out to Private Operators and the Mail Run, as we do it today, was born.
+In 1925 the Government decided to put the Service out to Private Operators and the Mail Run, as it is done today, was born.

 In the early years most of the goods carried were farming supplies and a few tourists.
-These days we still take farm supplies and residents to and from their homes.
+These days the mailboat still takes farm supplies and residents to and from their homes.

-In summer, we drop people at their holiday homes and we also take people to some of the unique holiday accommodation available in the Pelorus Sound.
+In summer, the boat drops people at their holiday homes and also takes people to some of the unique holiday accommodation available in the Pelorus Sound.

-And of course we warmly welcome people who wish to share the day with us as we deliver the mail and help support the community of Pelorus Sound.
+And of course Jim and his team warmly welcome people who wish to share the day with them as they deliver the mail and help support the community of Pelorus Sound.

-Join us on our mail boat for the experience of a lifetime.
-Let us take you on our spectacular mail run or drop you at your accommodation in the Marlborough Sounds.
+Join the crew on the mail boat for the experience of a lifetime.
+Let them take you on our spectacular mail run or drop you at your accommodation in the Marlborough Sounds.